mantaslv/mantaslv/README.md

 👋 Hi there, I'm Mantas!
-I'm a Full-Stack Software Developer with a solid engineering background, equipped with 7 years of rich experience in the retail sector, customer service, data management, packaging, and supplier coordination.
+I'm a Software Developer with a solid engineering background, equipped with 7 years of rich experience in the retail sector, customer service, data management, packaging, and supplier coordination.

 🎯 I am currently seeking my first role in Software Development where I can bring my innovative mindset, adaptability, and meticulous attention to detail to the fore.